tomGdow/fooziesort/README.md

 A collection of personal databases searchable using [fuzzysort](https://github.com/farzher/fuzzysort).
 I suspect that these will be of no use to anyone other than myself.

+[Zurb Foundation](https://foundation.zurb.com/) is used to make the site responsive.
 #### Download

 - Clone this  repository